atulrautray/flask-app/readme.md

 ### Docker File

 This Dockerfile starts with the base image "python:3.10-alpine", which is a minimal Alpine Linux distribution with Python 3.10 installed.
 Application files are then copied into the docker container using "WORKDIR" to create a container directory and "COPY" to copy contents.
 The neccessary dependancies (listed in the requirements.txt file) are installed using "RUN".
+The flask app is run using gunicorn WSGI server.

 ### Kubernetes